darron/canary/README.md

 Anytime one of those urls is hit, `EMAIL_DESTINATION` will get an email.
 Any posted data will be included in the email.

-## Heroku environment variables
+## Environment variables

-These are needed to operate on Heroku:
+These are needed to operate:

 ```
 SESSION_SECRET # output of: padrino rake secret